TYPE DESIGN INFORMATION PAGE last updated on Thu Mar 23 10:46:23 EDT 2023

 Cincinnati, OH-based designer of these typefaces in 2011: Frakked (blackletter), Spartan, Octagon, Modern Wood, Wasabi (a free Asian calligraphic simulation face; +Shogun, +Samurai, +Ninja).
 Behance link.
 [Google] [More] ⦿

 Pennsylvanian penman, 1865-1929.
 He became penmanship instructor at G.W.
 Michael's Pen Art Hall in Oberlin, OH.
 The school and Bloser relocated to Delaware, OH.
 He worked briefly with Platt Spencer Rogers in 1885.
 He purchased a third interest in the Zanerian Art College in 1891---the latter was founded in 1888 by C.P.
 Zaner (who also had a third).
 The third third belonged to Zaner's cousin, Lloyd M. Kelchner.
 After Kelchner left, Zaner and Bloser were partners of the Zanerian College and the Zaner and Bloser Company.
-Zaner died in 1919, and Bloser ran it by himself until his own death in 1929.
+Zaner died in 1918 or 1919, and Bloser ran it by himself until his own death in 1929.
 He wasa gentle hard-working and talented penman and a great teacher.
 Bloser and Zaner were two of America's most influential penmen.
 Picture of Bloser, Zaner and Kelchner.
 [Google] [More] ⦿

 Cincinnati-based foundry, also called Franklin Type Foundry, and Allison&Smith.
 Publishers of Convenient book of specimens Franklin Type Foundry (1889, Cincinnati).